 Final Thoughts on Codenames Pictures

-The game itself is a simple, easy to understand concept which is accessible to a wide age range.
+The game itself has a simple concept that is easy to understand and accessible to a wide age range.
 Although it plays quickly, it still gives an element of tension that will keep you engaged and focused.
 It also brings competition to the table, and you will want rematch after rematch to find out who the real winner is!
 It's easy to teach and will appeal to both non-gamers and gamers alike.

 We thoroughly enjoy playing Codenames Pictures with gamers and non-gamers alike.
 It's one we've cracked out at family gatherings and have had a tonne of laughs with!
-There is no greater feeling than being a better spy that your parents.
-So, don a sharp suit, rendezvous at "Natural 3", and grab a shaken drink.
+There is no greater feeling than being a better spy than your parents.
+So, don a sharp suit, rendezvous at "Natural 3," and grab a shaken drink.
 Never stirred.